‘xXx: Return of Xander Cage’ review: Going overboard on action with Vin Diesel

 - Portions of Interstate 84, Interstate 90 closed in ice storm

-Coming in close second in the movie’s equal-opportunity-ink-for-all ethos is a green-haired sniper lady (played by Ruby Rose) who’s a member of the Diesel character’s extreme sports/secret agent/multinational (for the all-important international market, don’t you know) kick-butt commando squad who fly around the world kicking, ah, butt.
+Coming in a close second in the movie’s equal-opportunity-ink-for-all ethos is a green-haired sniper lady (played by Ruby Rose) who’s a member of the Diesel character’s extreme sports/secret agent/multinational (for the all-important international market, don’t you know) kick-butt commando squad, which flies around the world kicking, ah, butt.

 Diesel & Co. are hunting high and low for a super-duper high-tech gizmo with the power to crash satellites into select targets.
 Thing looks like a outsize plastic TV clicker.
 Lame.

-A mirror-image squad of extreme-sports evildoers led by Donnie Yen battle Diesel’s people until alliances shift and everyone winds up shooting it out with armies of extras in military uniforms who obligingly present themselves for obliteration in massive firefights, including one in which everyone is floating around in zero-gravity.
+A mirror-image squad of extreme-sports evildoers led by Donnie Yen battle Diesel’s people until alliances shift and everyone winds up shooting it out with armies of extras in military uniforms who obligingly present themselves for obliteration in massive firefights, including one in which everyone is floating around in zero gravity.

 It all makes less than no sense.